Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

 Something interesting we can do is search for specific astronomical objects given a certain nomenclature.
-For example, \textbf{LIGO events or gravitational wave (GW) events} are usually quoted as `GWXXXXXX' in papers.
+For example, LIGO events or gravitational wave (GW) events are usually quoted as `GWXXXXXX' in papers.
 This gives us a template to search for: the capital letters 'GW' followed by a set of six numbers.
 This also allows us to test for another trend in our data.
 We see that LIGO is not on the list of the top 10 most quoted telescopes.
 We find this hard to believe, considering how many papers the LIGO collaboration publishes.
 We believe the reason for this is the fact that our method relies on string matching.
 However, LIGO papers or those studying GW events may not mention 'LIGO' or an associated word in the title or abstract, as this is implied by the nature of the data.
 Since there is a standard format for reporting GW events as `GWXXXXXX', we have a way to test if LIGO is sincerely under-represented in the top telescopes by our string matching code or if this is a true statistic by searching for this specific format of object.
-With this method, we find \textbf{365} mentions of GW events in 2025 papers, most, if not all of which are from LIGO or related gravitational wave detectors.
-This proves our hypothesis that \textbf{LIGO should indeed be much higher} up on the list, somewhere between Fermi and the Vera C Rubin Observatory.
-Out of all these references to GW events that we find, only 23 of them are unique, meaning that the GW community this year focused on a few special events. \\\\ The top 5 most quoted \textbf{GW events} represent \textbf{77\%} of the events studied this year.
-In fact, the top 2 GW events were studied more than 3 times the 3rd most studied event.
-The top 5 GW events, along with their respective counts, were: \begin{itemize} \item GW170817: 102 \item GW231123: 97 \item GW190814: 31 \item GW230529: 29 \item GW190425: 22 \end{itemize}
+With this method, we find 193 papers that studied GW events in 2025, most, if not all of which are from LIGO or related gravitational wave detectors.
+This proves our hypothesis that LIGO should indeed be much higher up on the list.
+We can apply this same kind of event format searching for other types of events like Gamma Ray Bursts (GRB) and Fast Radio Bursts (FRB).
+To compare the three, we calculate the number of unique GW, GRB and FRB events or sources that contribute to 80\% of the total sample of the respective events.
+We find this measure to be 6, 41 and 23 for GW, GRB and FRB events and sources, respectively, meaning that the GW community focuses the most on specific events, then followed by the FRB community and finally by the GRB community.
+In the same way we also search for Pulsars, Supernovae, Supernova Types, Exoplanets, molecular species as well as Messier and NGC Catalogue Objects.
+The detailed list of the top 5 events and sources we find using this method along with some other statistics are given in Tables \ref{tab:event_table_1} and \ref{tab:event_table_2} and \ref{tab:event_table_3}.